-Define success of the event: I get asked numerous times, “I have an event coming up, what should I have at my pet sitting booth?”
+I get asked numerous times, “I have an event coming up, what should I have at my pet sitting booth?”
 Having done more events than I can count over the years I have learned what works and what doesn’t.
-Although in order to agree with you on what “works” let me explain what “works” means:
+I am going to break it all down for you here and give you lots of ideas:

 Good ice breakers are:

 (Is their pet is with them) “Aww, what’s his/her name?”